 The Confucius Institute Scholarship provides free tuition, basic accommodation, basic medical insurance and a stipend for international students to study in China.
 The only real hurdle to securing a scholarship is figuring out how to apply!
 Tracking down the latest application information and relevant documentation is not always easy.

-The Confucius Institute Scholarship though is more accessible to apply to than the Chinese Government Scholarship (which offers similar benefits), as the latter now integrates an online application.
+The Confucius Institute Scholarship, though, is more accessible to apply for than the Chinese Government Scholarship (which offers similar benefits), as the latter now integrates an online application system.

 This is one of the key differences between the Confucius Institute Scholarship and Chinese Government Scholarship.
 The Chinese Government scholarship is administered by the Chinese Embassy or Consulate in Australia and students can submit their preferences to just about any university in China.
-However, students who apply for a Chinese Government scholarship do not always receive their first, second or even third preference.
+However, students who apply for a Chinese Government scholarship don’t always receive their first, second or even third preference.
 Confucius Institutes in Australian on the other hand have established partnerships with universities in China and will only fund students to study at those designated partner universities.
-Therefore, I believe you are far more likely to be accepted into your preferred university if you apply through the Confucius Institute Scholarship program.
-It is therefore worthwhile to research which universities in China your local Confucius Institutes are affiliated to.
+Therefore, I believe you are far more likely to be accepted by your preferred university if you apply through the Confucius Institute Scholarship program.
+It’s therefore worthwhile to research which universities in China your local Confucius Institutes are affiliated to.

 The next important tip is to contact your local Confucius Institute early in the year (February-March) and find out their specific application details as early as possible.
 There is an online application portal and you will still need to contact your local Confucius Institute to find out their reference number and to double check you have the right information.

-A few other notable features of this particular scholarship is that you do not need to be receiving credit or be currently enrolled in an Australian university.
+A few other notable features of this particular scholarship is that you don’t need to be receiving credit or be currently enrolled in an Australian university to apply.
 Also, despite the eligibility criteria listed below, Confucius Institutes should take applications from basically anyone who is a non-Chinese national under the age of 55.